-We have this saying at Scandiweb that reads “Nothing would ever be delayed if what was required was asked in advance”.
-The secret to our timely delivery is simple—we foresee things that need to occur in the future and schedule their implementation in advance, but it requires the full power of Systems Engineering methodology to manage this on the large global project scale.
+We have this saying at scandiweb that reads “Nothing would ever be delayed if what was required was asked in advance”.
+The secret to our timely delivery is simple—we foresee things that need to occur in the future and schedule their implementation in advance, but it requires the full power of Systems Engineering methodology to manage this on a large global project scale.

 Among other things, we help to schedule meetings between stakeholders, department leads, and 3rd parties to define expected deliverables from each of them to unblock project evolution.
 As well as ensure cross-service alignment between teams during user research, design, technology, customer lifecycle, traffic acquisition planning, and more.